tailwindlabs/tailwindcss/source/docs/flex-shrink.blade.md

 ### Shrink Values

 By default Tailwind provides two `flex-shrink` utilities.
-You change, add, or remove these by editing the `flexShrink` section of your Tailwind config.
+You change, add, or remove these by editing the `theme.flexShrink` section of your Tailwind config.

-@component('_partials.customized-config', ['key' => 'flexShrink'])
+@component('_partials.customized-config', ['key' => 'theme.flexShrink'])
   '0': 0,
 - default: 1,
 + default: 2,